Last update: April 29, 2022

 The Span service is hosted on the Microsoft Azure platform.
 The service is segregated so that users can only access their subscribed services and data.
 All customer data in the Span service is encrypted in-transit and at rest.
 The Microsoft Azure cloud services have extensive built-in security controls that Microsoft advises conform to the following security and privacy accreditations:

 More information about Microsoft Azure cloud services can be found at https://www.microsoft.com/en-us/trustcenter.

 The Span service supports two types of clients.
 One is a Windows® client, and the other is a browser-based application.
-The browser-based application is served from a web server located in North America (West US).
+The browser-based application is served from a Web server located in North America (western US).
 Both clients communicate with two hosted API servers called the Web API and the Media API servers.
 There are two of these servers for each of the supported geographic regions.

 Both clients can also communicate with a reporting service that we use to improve customer support and to diagnose field issues with the Span service.
 They can also communicate with a screen-sharing service that allows users to share their desktop or a window on their desktop with other users in a canvas.
 Communication with these services is encrypted using Transport Layer Security (TLS) 1.2.

 The Web API server stores and retrieves data from an Azure SQL database in its region.
-The Media Service stores images, PDF exports and Excel exports.
-Data stored in the Azure SQL database and the data stored in the Media Service is encrypted.
+The Media API server stores images, PDF exports and Excel® exports.
+Data stored in the Azure SQL database and the data stored in the Media API server is encrypted.